 1. Learn some Spanish

 Knowing some Spanish will pay dividends throughout your trip, as you can negotiate better deals and will be ripped off much less often.
 Everyone is out looking for gringos with a lot of money to spend, but if you can speak Spanish you can connect with the locals a bit more, and they’ll see you less as a typical tourist.

 If you don’t already know Spanish, be sure to bring some audio lessons along for your bus journeys, or take some Spanish classes locally.
-I wrote some tips about learning Spanish while traveling.
+I wrote some tips about learning Spanish while travelling.